brandur/sorg/content/nanoglyphs-drafts/047-stainless.md

 I was pleasantly surprised to learn too that he's already managed to hire a supermajority of the heavy hitters we knew from previous jobs, both from Heroku and Stripe.
 How?
 Another question mark.
 Possibly due to Alex' persuasive powers which I can attest to first hand.
 In the space of a month I went from a "lmfao startup" to a "see you at the office in a few weeks".

 So yes, that's the news.
 Last December I joined Stainless along with some [old](https://github.com/bgentry) [buddies](https://github.com/pedro) in a product engineering capacity.
-Alex pitched me early the product he wanted us to build.
-It seemed like a good idea, and for about a day afterward I kept thinking: yes, it _is_ a good idea, how has no one built that yet?
-We've now been pushing on it since returning to work in early January.
+Alex pitched me early on the product he wanted us to build.
+It seemed like a good idea, and for about a day afterward I kept thinking: yes, it _is_ a good idea.
+In fact, it's more than just a good idea.
+How has no one built that yet?

+We've been pushing hard on it since returning to work in early January.
 I can't wait to write more about it.

 <img src="/photographs/nanoglyphs/047-stainless/christmas-trees@2x.jpg" alt="Christmas trees in Brooklyn" class="wide" loading="lazy">